Epsom riot

-The Canadians were from the nearby Woodcote Camp, a temporary military base that was being used as a convalescent hospital.
+The Canadians were from the nearby Woodcote Park Convalescent Hospital, a former temporary military base that had been converted for use as a convalescent hospital.
 With the First World War over, discipline at the camp was relaxed.
 Delays in repatriating Canadian soldiers had resulted in thirteen riots by troops in British camps between November 1918 and June 1919.
 The riot began when two Canadian servicemen were arrested following a disturbance at a local public house.
-Between 300 and 800 of their comrades marched on the town police station to demand their release.
-The soldiers ripped up the railings surrounding the station to use as missiles and clubs.
-In the ensuing fighting, Allan McMaster, a former blacksmith, picked up a metal bar and struck Green on the head.
+Their comrades marched on the town police station to demand their release.
+The soldiers ripped up the railings surrounding the station to use as projectiles and clubs.
+In the ensuing fighting, Private Allan McMaster, a former blacksmith, picked up a metal bar and struck Green on the head.
 The sergeant died the following day, having never regained consciousness.

-Seven men appeared in court in July 1919.
+Seven men appeared at the Surrey Assizes in July 1919.
 They were found guilty of rioting, but were acquitted of manslaughter.
 They were sentenced to one year in prison, but were released after only a few months.
 Ten years after returning to Canada, McMaster, one of those imprisoned, confessed to the killing.
-As he had already been found innocent of manslaughter, he was not returned to the UK.
+As he had already been found not guilty of manslaughter, he was not returned to the UK.

 Background

-Woodcote Camp was a temporary military base at Woodcote Park, on the outskirts of Epsom, Surrey.
-Part of the park, which was owned by the Royal Automobile Club, was commandeered by the War Office in 1914.
+Woodcote Park Convalescent Hospital was a temporary military base at Woodcote Park, on the outskirts of Epsom, Surrey.
+Part of the park, which was owned by the Royal Automobile Club (RAC), was commandeered by the War Office in 1914.
 In 1915 the camp was converted to a convalescent hospital, initially for troops from the Commonwealth, then, from August 1916, specifically those from Canada.
-In the early months of 1919 the numbers at the camp varied between two and four thousand patients and staff; by mid-June there were between 2,079 and 2,200 occupants.
+In the early months of 1919 the numbers at the camp varied between 2,000 and 4,000 patients and staff; by mid-June there were between 2,079 and 2,200 occupants.